awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-putmedia.md

 To run the `PutMedia` API example, do the following:

-1. Create a stream called `my-stream` in the Kinesis Video Streams console or by using the AWS CLI\.
+1. Create a stream named `my-stream` in the Kinesis Video Streams console or by using the AWS CLI\.

 1. Choose **PutMediaDemo**\.